-The Southeast Center of Excellence in Geriatric Medicine (SCEGM) is a collaborative venture of the schools of medicine at the University of Alabama at Birmingham (UAB) and Emory University in Atlanta under the direction of Richard M. Allman, M.D.
+The Southeast Center of Excellence in Geriatric Medicine (SCEGM) is a collaborative venture of the schools of medicine at the University of Alabama at Birmingham (UAB) and Emory University in Atlanta under the direction of Cynthia J. Brown, M.D.
 (UAB) and Theodore (Ted) M. Johnson, M.D., M.P.H.
 (Emory).

 The John A. Hartford Foundation provides support for the SCEGM with matching funds from UAB Comprehensive Center for Healthy Aging, UAB Department of Medicine, UAB School of Medicine, Emory University School of Medicine, and Wesley Woods Health Center at Emory.